Nianrongxixi/firstArduino/codes/captions.md

 ## Slide 2

-People may put coins into the cash box and get the coffee, or just have the coffee, for a specifically time.
+People may drop coins and get the coffee, or just have the coffee for that time.

 ## Slide 3